Ah, 2019! The year that was until yesterday. So, how was it then?

 Also on the first day of the new Terran year, NASA’s New Horizons (the same craft that gave us those wonderful images of Pluto four years ago) flew by the furthest object Earthlings had yet seen: Kuiper Belt Object 2014 MU69, better known as “Ultima Thule”.
 The following day, China landed its Chang’e 4 craft on the dark side of the Moon (the first time humankind had ventured there).

-German authorities freaked out after they discovered that a 20-year-old who lives with his parents had been publishing private details of politicians and local celebrities on Twitter.
+German authorities freaked out after they discovered that a 20-year-old had been publishing private details of politicians and local celebrities on Twitter.

 A collection of 773 million email addresses and passwords was discovered on MEGA.